GustavoGMachado/DSA---Fundamentals-of-Data-Eng/IaC - Terraform, AWS, Azure and Databricks.md

 We can create our own Docker image from a Dockerfile.
 With the “docker build” command, executed in the directory that contains this type of file, we can create a customized Dockerfile which can serve as a build for any container later.

 Basically, we can create our own images to automate the creation of Docker containers.
 Instead of creating an empty container and inserting resources later, we can, through the Dockerfile, write a series of commands that will be applied automatically when we create a new container with that customized Image.
 Dockerfile is widely used to create Images with pre-configured commands and resources for containers.
+Any changes involving the Dockerfile or its parameters will require a new *docker build* to add the changes made.

 One example was during the course when we created a container with the AWS CLI automatically installed because of the Dockerfile.